 Encouraged by his soldiers, who had learned and experienced the Christian faith in the Byzantine Empire, Vladimir the Great converted and was baptized a Christian in the city of Cherson, taking the name of Basil in honor of his future brother-in-law.
 After the wedding, Vladimir and Anna returned to Kyiv with great pomp.
-Inda ta, the monarch ordered the destruction of pagan statues and the building of Christian churches.
+Inda ta, the monarch, ordered the destruction of pagan statues and the building of Christian churches.

-Among the first churches built by the kings was the Church of the Assumption of the Virgin Mary, built-in 989, which is considered the first stone church built in Kyiv.
+Among the first churches built by the kings was the Church of the Assumption of the Virgin Mary, built-in 989, considered the first stone church built in Kyiv.
 He also helped the monasteries of Mount Athos.

 Who converted Russia to Christianity?

 Meanwhile, Vladimir the Great continues to conquer new territories.
-In 988, after conquering the Crimean lands of Cherson and Tavrichia, he sent a letter to Emperor Basil II the Bulgarocton with the declared intention of marrying his 27-year-old sister Anna.
+In 988, after defeating the Crimean lands of Cherson and Tavrichia, he sent a letter to Emperor Basil II the Bulgarocton with the declared intention of marrying his 27-year-old sister Anna.

 Recovering the sight he had lost, Vladimir was the one who converted Russia to Christianity, for he urged everyone in his army to be baptized.
-By 979, almost all of his people and Russia were baptized and believed in God.
+By 979, almost all his people and Russia were baptized and believed in God.
 It is said that before Princess Anne arrived at the palace, Vladimir blinded her.